 Q: What if my car doesn’t have Bluetooth capabilities?

-A. If you have another Bluetooth-enabled device that you typically leave in your vehicle (like this one), you can use that Bluetooth connection instead.
+A. If you have another Bluetooth-enabled device that you typically leave in your vehicle, you can use that Bluetooth connection instead.

 We hope that our Android users find Bluetooth-Pairing Mode to be helpful!